Judith Merril: Canadian years

 Merril was among those who in 1968 signed an anti-Vietnam War advertisement in Galaxy Science Fiction.
 In the late 1960s, Merril moved to Toronto, Ontario, Canada, citing what she called undemocratic suppression of anti-Vietnam War activities by the U.S. government.
 She was a founding resident of Rochdale College, an experiment in student-run education and cooperative living, very much part of the zeitgeist of the era.
 At Rochdale, she was the "Resource Person on Writing and Publishing" with her extensive personal collection of books and unpublished manuscripts.

 In 1970 she began an endowment at the Toronto Public Library for the collection of all science fiction published in the English language.
-She donated all of the books and magazines in her possession to the library, which established the "Spaced Out Library" (her term) with Merril in a non-administrative role as curator.
+She donated all of the books and magazines in her possession to the library, which established the Spaced Out Library (which she named) with Merril in a non-administrative role as curator.
 The library has had its own physical space from the onset.
 During her last decade it was renamed the Merril Collection of Science Fiction, Speculation, and Fantasy.
 She received a small annual stipend as curator and, when short of money, she lived in her office at the library, sleeping on a cot.

 From 1978 to 1981 Merril introduced Canadian broadcasts of Doctor Who.
 As the "Undoctor", Merril presented short (3-7 minute) philosophical commentaries on the show's themes.

 Merril was an active organizer and promoter of science fiction in Canada.
 For example, she founded the Hydra North network of writers.
 In 1985 she launched and edited the first Tesseract, an occasional anthology of Canadian science fiction from Press Porcépic (Toronto).

 In the early 1980s, Merril donated to the National Archives of Canada her voluminous collection of correspondence, unpublished manuscripts, and Japanese science fiction material – eventually the Judith Merril Fonds.

 Merril became a Canadian citizen in 1976 and became active in its Writers' Union.

 From the mid-1970s until her death, Merril spent much time in the Canadian peace movement, including traveling to Ottawa dressed as a witch in order to hex Parliament for allowing American cruise missile testing over Canada.
 She also remained active in the SF world as a commentator and mentor.
 Her lifetime of work was honoured by the International Authors Festival at the Harbourfront Centre, Toronto.
 She spent much time working on her memoirs.

 The Science Fiction and Fantasy Writers of America (SFWA renamed) made Merril its Author Emeritus for 1997 and the Science Fiction and Fantasy Hall of Fame inducted her in 2013.